lblod/app-openproceshuis/README.md

 Before you make a release.
 Here is a checklist to make sure you have everything ready before releasing.
 In this example we will simulate bumping from version `v2.3.0` to `v2.4.0`

+⚠️ **Heads-up:** Before releasing to PROD, notify the helpdesk so they’re aware of the deployment and can assist users if any issues arise.

 ### 1. Update the changelog

 - Go to the `CHANGELOG.md` and update according to the merged PR's since the latest release.